belieflab/prl/README.md

 * Streak & strike: streak-strike logic with two allowed mistakes before resetting of streak/strike count
 * Contingency shift: fixed shift at trial 80
 * Reset streak at fixed reversal/shift: fixed reversal and shift resets streak
-* Double shuffle if index of highest reward is same: ensuring that after every shuffle, the index of the highest reward probability changes
+* Continue to shuffle if index of highest reward is same as previous trial: ensuring that after every shuffle, the index of the highest reward probability changes

 ## Responsibilities:
 * (Praveen and Josh) Compile PRL instructions in jsPsych framework